icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Vulert](https://vulert.com) - Vulert continuously monitors your open-source dependencies for new vulnerabilities, recommends fixes, without requiring installation or access to your codebase.
 Free for open-source projects.
   * [Escape GraphQL Quickscan](https://escape.tech/) - One-click security scan of your GraphQL endpoints.
 Free, no login required.
   * [HasMySecretLeaked](https://gitguardian.com/hasmysecretleaked) - Search across 20 million exposed secrets in public GitHub repositories, gists, issues,and comments for Free
+  * [Project Gatekeeper](https://gatekeeper.binarybiology.top/) - An All-in-One SSL Toolkit Offering various features like Private Key & CSR Generator, SSL Certificate Decoder, Certificate Matcher and Order SSL Certificate.
+We offer the users to generate Free SSL Certificates from Let's Encrypt, Google Trust and BuyPass using CNAME Records rather than TXT Records.

 ## Authentication, Authorization, and User Management